QuincyB1234/WHSTechNotes/journal.md

 Air traffic control systems should be the most important improvements.
 Without high functioning systems planes will be doomed to fail.
 # February 11, 2025
 I would write down all the players best attributes and assign each a player their position based on these attributes.
 I would use a database for this.
 Algorithms would ensure more accurate and efficient decision making.
+# February 18, 2025
+I learned about how to build a snow shelter.
+This is interesting to me because the idea of building shelter out of nature is cool to me.